-- Psychotherapy: This is typically the most effective treatment for individuals suffering from delusional disorder.
+This is typically the most effective treatment for individuals suffering from delusional disorder, as the condition can be resistant to solely medication.
 The therapist will avoid directly challenging the delusional beliefs and instead concentrate on realistic problems and goals the person has.
-Then, when a solid relationship has been established between therapist and patient, the therapist can start reinforcing positive behaviors of the individual.

 Cognitive behavioral therapy (CBT) is a short-term, goal-oriented type of therapy that individuals with delusional disorder may benefit from.
 CBT treatment can help them to understand how their thoughts influence their actions—and they’ll learn how to replace negative, unhealthy thoughts with more beneficial thinking patterns and habits.

 Family therapy and relationship counseling may also help people with delusional disorder and their loved ones to communicate more effectively, and will assist relatives or partners in knowing how to better cope with the condition.
 These relationship-based therapeutic methods may focus on better educating the couple or family about delusional disorder, improving communication skills, and offering new ways to cope and resolve conflicts.